Lucean Arthur Headen - an African American inventor in Camberley

 For Black History Month, independent scholar and writer, Dr Jill D Snider, reveals the inspiring life of a Black American who became a leading industrialist in Camberley and whose inventions played an important part in the British war effort.

-Black History Month 2019 logoAs he stepped aboard the SS Majestic in New York harbour in late May 1931, bound for England, Lucean Arthur Headen looked ahead with excitement and apprehension to a long sea journey and an unknown future.
+Black History Month 2019 logoAs he stepped aboard the steamship (SS) Majestic in New York harbour in late May 1931, bound for England, Lucean Arthur Headen looked ahead with excitement and apprehension to a long sea journey and an unknown future.
 The almost 52 year-old inventor and entrepreneur was long past the age when many would have risked financial stability for a dream, but Headen had never seen the value in a conventional life.
 A child of former slaves in Carthage, North Carolina, he had aspired since his earliest years to be an inventor, and his passion had already carried him on some impressive journeys.

 Link to large image of front cover of Lucean Arthur Headen biography by Jill D SniderOne of the first Black Americans to take to the air, Headen learned to fly at Mineola, Long Island, in 1911, eager to test an aeronautical stabilizer he had developed.
-In World War I he demonstrated to the U.S. and British navies an optical camouflage method to prevent 'submarine chasers' (sent to destroy German U-boats) from being detected.
+In World War I he demonstrated to the United States and British navies an optical camouflage method to prevent 'submarine chasers' (sent to destroy German U-boats) from being detected.
 Teaching himself automotive engineering in the early 1920s, he started a company in Chicago to manufacture his 'Headen Pace Setter' and 'Headen Six' cars, and in mid-decade steered a 'Headen Special' racer at breakneck speeds around dirt tracks from Chicago to New York to Savannah.
 He then united fellow auto enthusiasts across the country into the first national African American auto-racing association.

 Headen took his inspiration from his creative forebears, who instilled in him a love of mechanics and a spirit of enterprise.
 His grandfather had been a highly regarded wheelwright for a buggy company, his father the owner of a prosperous sawmill, and his great-uncle a noted toolmaker.
 The artisanal community of which they were a part provided Headen with an education and the critical support he needed to navigate the dual challenges of racial segregation and a changing inventive landscape.